gbtami/pychess-variants/static/docs/antisynochess.md

 ![Advisor](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Advisor.png)

 The Advisor moves and captures exactly like a king.
 Unlike the king, it can be captured.
-While there is no equivalent piece in Xiangqi or Janggi, there is no palace in Synochess.
+While there is no equivalent piece in Xiangqi or Janggi, there is no palace in AntiSynochess.
 As such, the Advisor needed to be stronger in order to protect its king, and one might think of its movements as combining the strength of two Xiangqi advisors to cover all 8 squares.

 ## Piece valuation

 Accurate piece values are unknown.
-However, these are the values used by Fairy Stockfish, noting that they are generic values, not necessarily specific to Synochess.
+However, these are the values used by Fairy Stockfish, noting that they are generic values, not necessarily specific to AntiSynochess.

 Kingdom piece	| Value (Early / Late) | Dynasty piece | Value (Early / Late)
 -- | -- | -- | --